PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - ClickHouse is like a lakefront mansion.
 You keep the house, polish the interior, and extend it with extra wings when the need arises.

-- Druid is a master-plan community like [The Villages](https://en.wikipedia.org/wiki/The_Villages,_Florida) where each house is interconnected by roads and (in some cases) a shared canal because... canals are nice?
+- Druid is a master-plan suburban community where each house is interconnected by roads and (in some cases) a shared canal because... canals are nice?

 ClickHouse is about keeping every component of the database tightly woven via a single binary executable; Druid’s architecture is modular, configurable, and consequently more complicated.